k-stannard/k-stannard/README.md

 ## In Development

 I am currently working on a weight lifting progress tracker, [**Fit Progress**](https://github.com/k-stannard/Fit-Progress).
-I will be learning and using SwiftUI for the development of the **Fit Progress** app.
+I am using UIKit, SwiftUI, and CoreData for the development of the **Fit Progress** app.

 ## 🛠 Languages & Tools